 If you are a whistleblower who has made a protected disclosure, and you believe that you are experiencing retaliation, you have strict time limits for making your complaint.
 Depending upon the federal law under which you are operating as a whistleblower, the statutes of limitation can give you as little as 30 days or up to 180 days to file your complaint that you have been unlawfully subjected to an adverse action.
 When it comes to the granddaddy of whistleblower laws, the False Claims Act, the statute of limitation for a retaliation case relies on the state statute that is most closely analogous to your claim.

 In April of 2015, three cases of retaliation against Veterans Administration (VA) whistleblowers were settled, according to the U.S. Office of Special Counsel (OSC).
 The whistleblowers in question were threatened with suspensions and relocation to basement offices and were denied family leave they were entitled to.

 You may recall the scandal which came to light in 2014 over VA hospitals which manipulated data in order to hide the fact that veterans were experiencing long waits before receiving medical care.
 Dozens of whistleblowers came forward to report the misconduct; some also said they had received threats from management.
-According to the Office of Special Counsel, relief was obtained for more than 45 VA workers who were treated this way, and more resolutions are expected.

 Intervention was needed, said the OSC, “because of the chilling effect the VA’s actions could have on whistleblowers’ willingness to raise concerns publicly.”
 That’s exactly why the whistleblower laws were written to include protections for those willing to report fraud and other wrongdoing.